lux-org/lux/doc/source/guide/export.rst

 Setting Visualizations as Context
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have exported the vis, we can set the new context of the dataframe to be the vis to get more recommendations related to this visualization.
+Now that we have exported the vis, we can set the new intent of the dataframe to be the vis to get more recommendations related to this visualization.

 .. code-block:: python